Minimax Regret Optimisation for Robust Planning in Uncertain Markov Decision Processes: Minimax Regret Optimisation

 Intuitively, this is because for any independent uncertainty set, fixing the parameters applied at one state-action pair does not restrict the set of parameters choices available at other state-action pairs.
 For problems of this form, deterministic stationary policies suffice~\cite{iyengar2005robust}.

 Problem~\ref{prob:creg_n1} can be solved by applying minimax VI to the regret Bellman equation in Proposition~\ref{prop:creg}.
 In the next section, we present Alg.~\ref{alg:min_creg} which solves a generalisation of Problem~\ref{prob:creg_n1}.
 The generalisation optimises minimax regret against an adversary, $\sigma^n$, that may change the parameters every $n$ steps.
 To solve Problem~\ref{prob:creg_n1}, we apply Alg.~\ref{alg:min_creg} with $n=1$.
-Proposition~\ref{prop:equivalence} shows that this optimises minimax regret exactly for UMDPs with independent uncertainty sets.
+Proposition~\ref{prop:equivalence} shows that this optimises minimax regret exactly for UMDPs with independent uncertainty sets.\footnote[1]{Following publication, the authors realised that this claim is incorrect.
+Please see the corrigendum.}